 This is the latest procedure to replace a missing tooth or teeth without disturbing the teeth next to the space.
 It is also a widely accepted method to stabilize dentures that do not sit very well and are difficult to adjust to.
-Once the implant has fused with the bone it can last indefinitely as long as proper hygiene and recall appointments with the dentist are maintained.
+Once the implant has fused with the bone it can last a lifetime as long as proper hygiene and recall appointments with the dentist are maintained along with any periodic adjustments.
 As with any other complex dental work, treatment planning is the most crucial of all aspects of implant dentistry, which should involve medical evaluation, x rays photographs, gum analysis, study models and sometimes CAT Scans of the jaw.

-By definition, a dental implants is an artificial tooth root that is placed in the jaw for the purpose of holding a replacement tooth or bridge.
+By definition, a Dental Implant is an artificial tooth root that is placed in the jaw for the purpose of holding a replacement tooth or bridge.
 Gum disease, injury, or some other reason may cause a person to lose tooth/teeth.
-Dental implants are a good option for such people.
+Dental implants can be a good option for such people.

 Dental implants have a natural look and feel, just like one’s natural teeth.
-They are the ideal solution for you, if:
+They may be the ideal solution for you, if:

 You can choose to have different implant options like: